-Consider using a sidebar to let the user interact with file-based data without exposing the user to the file system.
-A sidebar can shield the user from the details of file management by abstracting files into app-specific elements and containers.
+Consider using a sidebar to let people interact with file-based data without exposing them to the file system.
+When it comes to the minutiae of file management, a sidebar abstracts files into app-specific elements and containers.
 For example, iTunes lets people navigate and manage media files like songs, podcasts, and movies using libraries and playlists, and without ever needing to interact with the file system.

 Use titles to form logical groupings of related items.
 Sidebars don’t generally have headers like table views do, but they sometimes include titles.
 The Finder sidebar uses titles to organize the user’s favorite locations (Favorites), devices (Devices), shared drives (Shared), and tag-based searches (Tags).